 The Graduate Program Director is the designated advisor for all graduate English students.
-Please contact Dr. Catherine Craft-Fairchild by email (firstname.lastname@example.org) for an appointment at any time.
+Please contact Dr. Alexis Easley (firstname.lastname@example.org) by email for an appointment at any time.
 It is recommended that students consult with her at least two times--once prior to starting the first class and once after completing three courses.
 This provides an opportunity for mapping and coordinating strategies for completing degree work.

 Honesty and trust among students and between students and faculty are essential for a strong, functioning academic community.
 Consequently, graduate students are expected to do their own work on all academic assignments, projects and research papers.
 Academic dishonesty, whether cheating, plagiarism, or some other form of dishonest conduct related to academic coursework will automatically result in failure for the work involved.
 But academic dishonesty could also result in failure for the course and, in the event of a serious breach of integrity (such as plagiarism of any portion of the capstone Master’s Essay) or multiple instances of academic dishonesty, dismissal from the university.
 Here are the common ways to violate the academic integrity code at the graduate level:

 Reprinted from Writing: A College Handbook by James A.W.
 Heffernan and John E. Lincoln.
 Used by permission from W.W.
 Norton & Co.
 Inc.; copyright 1982 by W.W.
 Norton & Co.
 Inc.